 More Pixel photography: Camera shootout — Samsung Galaxy S21 Ultra versus Google Pixel 5

 Pixel phones are also among the best for low-light snaps, offering a Night Sight mode that reveals details in the dark.
 It’s not quite as great as Huawei’s high-end phones in complete darkness, but it’s definitely competitive otherwise.
 Other notable Pixel modes include an astrophotography mode to take pictures of the night sky (tripod required), low-light portraits, and a Photobooth mode for hands-free selfies.

-The Chinese brand has arguably become the best for smartphone photography in recent years — at least when it comes to high-end devices.
+The Chinese brand arguably became the best for smartphone photography in recent years — at least when it comes to high-end devices.
 Nevertheless, Huawei’s phones are generally great during the day, delivering plenty of detail and great dynamic range.

 The brand’s phones used to have a reputation for over-sharpening pictures rather than offering a more natural photo, but that has changed with recent devices.
+Its phones also used to have a reputation for crushing blacks (i.e. making black color shades completely black with no detail in them).
+Thankfully, this changed with newer phones too.
 Huawei also offers a few color profiles to choose from, in case the default tone isn’t to your liking.

 You can usually get good daytime pictures with an LG phone, featuring more realistic colors than the likes of Samsung, but poor dynamic range seems to be a common complaint among its flagship devices.

 LG devices generally aren’t as adept as Apple, Google, Huawei, and Samsung phones when it comes to night-time and low-light snaps.
 So if you plan to take shots at the pub or around the campfire, you might want another brand’s device.
 That’s not to say it offers bad images in low-light, but other companies tend to be a step ahead.

 Related coverage: LG V60 one year later — Is it still worth buying?